Broadacre City

 Read Love’s full account here.

 Other celebrities of the time are found in the issue’s pages.
-The section “In Our Midst” tells of F. Scott Fitzgerald and Zelda visiting Rome, and that the author was nearly finished with a novel called “The Great Braxton” (which would actually be titled “The Great Gatsby”).
+The section “In Our Midst” tells of F. Scott Fitzgerald and Zelda Fitzgerald visiting Rome, and that the author was nearly finished with a novel called “The Great Braxton” (which would actually be titled “The Great Gatsby”).
 Another item noted that Eugene O’Neill was vacationing in Bermuda.

 tumblr_mzdi2d2KG71rp8uyqo1_1280